ajaxjiang96/CSC309-review/README.md

         -   Collection of items in the resource
         -   Select a resource
 -	RESTful API design
-    -   Use logical URLs that are human-understandable and don’t point to a file
+    -   Use logical URLs that are human-understandable and don't point to a file
     -   If dealing with a lot of data provide a paging mechanism
     -   Document everything and provide instructions
     -   Use POST (not GET) to make a change